exhh/KiNet/README.md

 <img src="results/example_result.png" width="1200"><br/>
 <br />

-Training: The input is RGB images and corresponding labels.
+**Training:** The input is RGB images and corresponding labels.
 The labels are K proximity maps, each of which corresponds one type of cell/nucleus.

-Testing: The input is RGB images.
+**Testing:** The input is RGB images.
 The output is predicted cells/nuclei and category labels, stored in .mat files.

-Usage:\
+**Usage:** \
-Training: ./train_fcn_cell_class.sh \
+Model training: ./train_fcn_cell_class.sh \
-Inference: ./eval_fcn_cell_class.sh
+Model inference/prediction: ./eval_fcn_cell_class.sh

 <br /> <br />
 Relevant References:\